git-lfs/git-lfs/docs/proposals/multipart_trasnfer_mode.md

   ]
 }
 ```
-Even if the server does support `multipart`, as `basic` can be preferrable in this case.
+Even if the server does support `multipart`, as `basic` can be preferable in this case.

 ## Implementation Notes